-In 2012, Ormat submitted an Environmental Impact Statement Preparation Notice related to geothermal activities around Ulupalakua Ranch on Maui, however, there are currently no subsequent EISPN filings.63 exploring on Maui, focusing on the southwest rift zone of Haleakala, with partial funding from the U.S. Department of Energy (USDOE).
-The University of Hawaii (UH) is also exploring rift zones on Hawaii Island using a non-invasive technique called magnetotellurics designed to detect subsurface electrical conductivity.
-Findings from this effort and other geothermal and groundwater resource analyses can be found at the Hawaii Groundwater & Geothermal Resources Center.
-The Hawaii Play Fairway Project, managed by UH and supported by USDOE, will compile and integrate all geothermal relevant data across the state into a map showing the probability of encountering a resource in the subsurface.
-In essence, this will provide the first statewide geothermal resource assessment conducted since the late 1970s.
+Continued geothermal exploration will contribute to better understanding of Hawaii's geothermal resources.
+As mentioned above, Ormat is exploring on Maui, focusing on the southwest rift zone of Haleakala, with partial funding from the U.S. Department of Energy (USDOE).
+The University of Hawaii (UH) is also exploring rift zones on Hawaii

+Island using a non-invasive technique called magnetotellurics (MT) designed to detect subsurface electrical conductivity.
+Findings from this effort and other geothermal and groundwater resource analyses can be found at the Hawaii Groundwater & Geothermal Resources Center.66 The Hawaii Play Fairway Project, managed by UH and supported by USDOE, will compile and integrate all geothermal-relevant data across the state into a map showing the probability of encountering a resource in the subsurface.67 In essence, this will provide the first statewide geothermal resource assessment conducted since the late 1970s.